 It’s the Golden Age of Television (or at least it’s the second or third incarnation of it).
 Certainly it’s a gilded era for watching TV, an activity that has changed so enormously since the box first appeared in the corner of our lounge rooms that it bears almost no resemblance to its 1950s beginnings.
 Novelist Morris Gleitzman offers some ideas on why our viewing MO has changed.

 Fawlty Towers is in the air at QPAC, and just a whiff was enough to send me scampering off for a nostalgic re-squiz.
-Just one ep.
+Just one episode.
 Or two.
 OK, all twelve, which was certainly nostalgic, but left me thinking more about now than then.
 Our brave new play-all, on-demand culture.
 Access all areas, dude, and skip the titles.
 If like me you enjoy a bit of delayed gratification, thank God we’ve got election promises.
 So I was left pondering, are we happier with bulk telly on tap?

 Yes, I think we are.
 When Fawlty Towers was first broadcast, one ep a week, two series with a four year gap, the TV industry’s business model was to make us wait.
 And wait.
 In the hope that we’d fill the aching void with whatever was being advertised and/or This Day Tonight.